ogoldberg/ai-first-web-client/docs/VISION.md

-# LLM Browser Vision & Strategy
+# Unbrowser Vision & Strategy

 ## Executive Vision

-**The LLM Browser is the intelligent interface between AI and the web** - a system that learns, adapts, and optimizes how AI agents interact with websites, progressively eliminating the need for heavy browser rendering while maintaining full capability.
+**Unbrowser is the intelligent interface between AI and the web** - a system that learns, adapts, and optimizes how AI agents interact with websites, progressively eliminating the need for heavy browser rendering while maintaining full capability.

 ### The Problem We Solve